 Define Your WHY Chapter 2: WHY Be the Main Character of Your Story?

 There is no one like you in the whole world.
 You know you better than anyone else.
-Even though you know you, you may not know some important things about you.
+Even though you think you know everything about yourself, you may not know some important things about who you really are.
 This chapter has you as the main character of your story and how to build your story around you.
 Starting with the characteristics of a character in a story you read, you will then consider what qualities describe you best.
 Then you can build YOU as the main character of your own story.

 - West with the Night by Beryl Markham (Markham, 1983)